-Claim: Doper trying to evade police notice is pulled over for driving far under the speed limit.
+Claim: Doper trying to avoid police attention is pulled over for driving far under the speed limit.

 Example:[Collected via e-mail, November 2001]